ivotron/popper2-paper/paper.md

  express (e.g. Docker-compose).
 Ideally, users should be able to express workflows with the same user-friendliness and portability of `Dockerfile`s (write once, run anywhere).
-In this article, we introduce "Popper 2.0" a multi-container workflow execution engine that allows users to express complex workflows similarly to how they do it in other scientific workflow languages, but with the advantage of running in container runtimes, bringing portability and ease of use to HPC scenarios.
+In this article, we introduce "Popper 2.0" a container-native workflow execution engine that allows users to express complex workflows similarly to how they do it in other scientific workflow languages, but with the advantage of running in container runtimes, bringing portability and ease of use to HPC scenarios.
 Popper 2.0 cleanly separates the three main concerns that are common in HPC scenarios: experimentation logic, environment preparation, and system configuration.
-To exemplify the suitability of the tool, we present a case study where we take the experimentation pipeline defined for the SC19 Reproducibility Challenge and turn it into a Popper workflow.
+To exemplify the suitability of the tool, we present three different case studies where we take examples from Machine Learning and HPC experiments and turn them into Popper workflows.
 ---

 # Introduction {#sec:intro}